estanqueiroa/awscode/cloudformation/ec2-alb/README.md

 * A key pair for EC2 instances
 * Your domain names ready

+## Deployment

-When launching the stack, you'll need to provide:
+When launching the CloudFormation stack, you'll need to provide:

 * VPC ID
 * Two public subnet IDs